Protection Warrior PvP Rotation and Playstyle — Midnight Season 1

 Playstyle for Protection Warriors

-In general, PvP comes down to good judgment and decision-making.
-There are no two matches that are identical, and you will have to use your toolkit differently versus some enemies than the general guidelines indicate.
-However, the most important part is to master the fundamentals of playing Protection Warrior, like dealing damage and reacting to enemy cooldowns, before thinking about how to outplay your opponents, and you should therefore focus on the information and rotations listed in this section for starters.
+However, the most important part is to master the fundamentals of playing Protection Warrior, like dealing damage and reacting to enemy cooldowns, before thinking about how to outplay your opponents, you should focus on the information and rotations listed in this section for starters.

 Before the Gates Open